 When does the ASA drop the SSL-Tunnel?

 There are two ways that an SSL-Tunnel can be disconnected:

 DPD - DPDs are used by the client in order to detect a failure in communications between the AnyConnect client and the ASA head-end.
 DPDs are also used in order to clean up resources on the ASA.
 This ensures that the head-end does not keep connections in the database if the endpoint is nonresponsive to the DPD pings.
 If the ASA sends a DPD to the endpoint and it responds, no action is taken.
-If the endpoint is not responsive, the ASA tears down the tunnel in the session database, and moves the session into a "Waiting to Resume" mode.
+If the endpoint is not responsive, after the maximum number of retransmission (it depends if IKEv1 or IKEv2 is used) the ASA tears down the tunnel in the session database, and moves the session into a "Waiting to Resume" mode.
 What this means is that DPD from the head-end has started, and the head-end no longer communicates with the client.
 In such situations, the ASA holds the Parent-Tunnel up in order to allow the user to roam networks, go to sleep, and recover the session.
 These sessions count against actively-connected sessions and are cleared under these conditions: